 We put ‘shareholders vs stakeholders’ as ‘owners vs any parties interested in the company’.
 Note that shareholder is a subset of stakeholders.
-A Shareholder is someone who owns a financial share (equity stock) in the company and thus has an ownership share in the company.
-A stakeholder is someone who has an interest in the company’s performance for reasons other than just capital appreciation due to increase in the stock price.
+A shareholder is someone who owns a financial share (equity stock) in the company and thus has an ownership share in the company.
+A stakeholder is someone who has an interest in the company’s performance for reasons other than just capital appreciation due to an increase in the stock price.

 Table of Contents